megasiswanto/deepar-opentok-layout/README.md

 ## 🛠 Setup
 1. Create a [Tokbox account](https://tokbox.com/account/) and create a new project with the type "Vonage Video API".
+2. Create a [DeepAR account](https://developer.deepar.ai/login) and create a new project.
-2. Make sure `.env` file exists on root folder (format is inside `.env.example`).
+3. Make sure `.env` file exists on root folder (format is inside `.env.example`).
 Content of the file should filled in accordingly.

 ## ▶️ Run Project
 - Execute: `npm i`